uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] capture stderr and write it to log output on all system calls (so as to capture the VIPS and any other OS-level errors)
 - [ ] modify iiifify.sh to process one *-initiated file at a time (the oldest)

+## Notes on TODOs

+### Checkbox issue:
+- checking a checkbox jumps you back to the top of the page because triggers an ht.ml form action that does a post request back to `/list/ready`
+- possible fixes:
+  - easiest: put target links in each item in the listing, then do post request back to `/list/ready#target_link`
+	- this will reload the page, but bop you back over to where the item is
+ - harder but probably better:
+   - make them actual checkboxes in a single form, rather than making each one a separate form with an action
+	 - how much of a hassle this is will depend on the reason they decided to make the checkboxes forms rather than actual checkboxes

+### Hiding the Process button

+- see line 78 of `dibs/templates/list.tpl`, where there's conditional
+  logic in Python governing the behavior of the icons in the listing
+- the Python code embedded in the template can check the filesystem for stuff

 # General Reference

 ## What is DIBS?